globus/django-globus-portal-framework/docs/source/tutorial/globus-auth.rst

 You'll need a Client ID from Globus.
 Follow `these instructions <https://docs.globus.org/api/auth/developer-guide/#register-app>`_ from the Globus Auth Developer Guide.

-For your portal, ensure your Globus App has these settings:
+When you register your application with Globus, make sure it has the following settings:

 * **Redirect URL** -- ``http://localhost:8000/complete/globus/``
 * **Native App** -- `Unchecked`